MackHeller/project-team-24-public/project-team-24/deliverables/iteration-01.plan.md

  - This was our Google doc for brainstorming projects: https://docs.google.com/document/d/1tk2mM-Xtwt5FsJttGMynXladwTwrXXg8JyssoEF-3R4/edit#heading=h.yf78gz76xn9u

- - This was our inital idea pitch document https://docs.google.com/document/d/1ZudBNRvR8-_ENPn0iIKP1kgpEqE3eHTR9S8XgofgTZ0/edit#
+ - This was our initial idea pitch document https://docs.google.com/document/d/1ZudBNRvR8-_ENPn0iIKP1kgpEqE3eHTR9S8XgofgTZ0/edit#

  - This was the powerpoint we made for first tutorial presentation